writethedocs/www/docs/conf/portland/2024/news/three-months-out.md

 Our upcoming conference is right around the corner, and we are excited to reunite with everyone in Portland.
 Now is a great time to buy your tickets and plan travel arrangements.

-Explore more information below on the attendee guide, visiting Portland, strategies for convincing your manager, deadlines for the opportunity grant, and exciting upcoming speaker announcements.
+Read on for more information on the attendee guide, visiting Portland, strategies for convincing your manager, deadlines for the opportunity grant, and exciting upcoming speaker announcements.

 We look forward to seeing you soon!